publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stI/ch101/m__us_usc_t52_s10101.md

 [Pub.
 L. 86–449, title VII, § 701][/us/pl/86/449/s701], May 6, 1960, [74 Stat.
 92][/us/stat/74/92], provided that:

-> “If any provisions of this Act \[see Short Title note above\] is held invalid, the remainder of this Act shall not be affected thereby.”
+> “If any provisions of this Act \[see Short Title of 1960 Act note above\] is held invalid, the remainder of this Act shall not be affected thereby.”

  __Voter Registration Drives__